ts-mk/flake8-bas/README.md

 ### Recommended exclusions

-Only compound statements plus `return` and `yield` would raise errors.
+Only compound statements plus `return` and `yield` would raise errors:

 ```ini
 [flake8]